 In an effort to improve these products, we are conducting a short survey of individuals with an interest in science and engineering data.
 Please help us by taking this 10–15 minute survey by X (date).

-This survey is voluntary and anonymous.
+This survey is voluntary and your answers will be recorded anonymously.
 By continuing with this survey you are giving your consent for participation.
 This study is authorized by law (42 U.S.C.
 1862 Section 3.a.6.).
 The OMB control number for this study is 3145-0174.

 Please use the previous and next buttons to navigate the survey.
 At any time you may choose to save the survey by selecting the “Resume later” button.
 When you return, please select the “Load unfinished survey” button below.